 - The original judge made an error of law

-- There was an irregularity that compromised the fairness of the trail, such as jurors talking to witnesses
+- There was an irregularity that compromised the fairness of the trial, such as jurors talking to witnesses

 - Fresh evidence has come to light which could impact the verdict